 Can I make the sauce ahead of time?

 Yes.
 Blend the sauce up to 2 days ahead and refrigerate.
-Rewarm it gently on the stove, loosening with a splash of pasta water until glossy and pourable.
+Rewarm it gently on the stove, loosening with a splash of water or oat milk until glossy and pourable.

 How do I store leftovers?